stellecodes/tp/docs/UserGuide.md

 * `filter Math` shows `John Doe`
 * `filter Math Chem` shows `John Doe` and `Peter`

+Note:
+* Since only student contacts can have tags, filtering will only display student contacts

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.